Agaetis-IT/kubobot/README.md

 This project is split into several folders :
   - aks-scripts : _Bash scripts used to access Azure Kubernetes Service management_
-  - monobot-media-api : _Kubernetes resources for the [Monobot Media API service](https://github.com/Agaetis-IT/monobot-media-api)_
+  - mediobot : _Kubernetes resources for the [Mediobot service](https://github.com/Agaetis-IT/mediobot)_

 ## Getting started
 TO DO